On the Steiner property for planar minimizing clusters. The isotropic case: Proof of the main result

 We conclude this short section by presenting (a very specific case of) a fundamental result due to Vol'pert, see~\cite{Volpert} and also~\cite[Theorem~3.108]{AFP}. \begin{thm}[Vol'pert] Let $E\subseteq\R^2$ be a set of locally finite perimeter, and let $x\in\R^2$ be fixed.
 Then, for a.e. $r>0$, one has that

 \end{thm}

-Notice that, for almost every $r>0$, both sets in the above equality are done by finitely many points.
+Notice that, for almost every $r>0$, both sets in the above equality consist of finitely many points.
 In particular, $E\cap\partial B(x,r)$ is a subset of the circle $\partial B(x,r)$, and its boundary has to be considered in the $1$-dimensional sense.
 More precisely, for almost every $r>0$ the set $E\cap \partial B(x,r)$ essentially consists of a finite union of arcs of the circle, and the boundary is simply the union of the endpoints of all of them.

-Through the rest of the paper, we will often consider intersections of sets with balls.
-Even if this will not be written every time, we will always consider balls for which Vol'pert Theorem holds true.
+Throughout the rest of the paper, we will often consider intersections of sets with balls.
+Even if this will not be written every time, we will always consider only balls for which Vol'pert Theorem holds true.
+So, in particular, in Section~\ref{s:puntitripli}, statements like ``for all radii'' actually mean ``for almost all radii''.
+This restriction will not cause any drawback in the construction.